apache/arrow-cookbook/java/source/flight.rst

 Simple Service with Arrow Flight
 ================================

-We are going to create: Flight Producer and Fligh Server:
+We are going to create: Flight Producer and Flight Server:

 * InMemoryStore: A FlightProducer that hosts an in memory store of Arrow buffers.
 Used for integration testing.